What it’s like aboard Carnival’s smart cruise ship

 Start by imagining a smart home, decked out with sophisticated tech and sensors.
 But instead of a residence for a few people, it can handle 3,560 guests at any time.

-That's exactly what Carnival Cruise Line has done with the Regal Princess, the first ship in its fleet to get a massive technological overhaul as part of its Ocean Medallion project, first glimpsed back in January at CES.
+That's exactly what Carnival has done with the Regal Princess, the first ship in its Princess Cruises' fleet to get a massive technological overhaul as part of the Ocean Medallion project, first glimpsed back in January at CES.

 Carnival's decision is yet another example of a company investing in cutting-edge tech designed to better serve customers and cater to their more sophisticated needs.
 From theme parks embracing virtual reality to airlines offering more advanced in-flight entertainment, vacations are increasingly going high tech.
 Now, Carnival is stepping up its game.